anutz15/Number-plate-recognition/README.md

 # Number-plate-recognition
 This is a collaborated project done by me, Arya Akash(), Aditya Patel(), Abitamim Kolsawala() &amp; Aryan Yashu()
+Introduction:
-Introduction: This number-plate recognition model is designed to identify and extract the number plates of vehicles from images.
+  This number-plate recognition model is designed to identify and extract the number plates of vehicles from images.

+Technology used:
-Technology used: This model is built using computer vision technology i.e openCV,yolov5 and deep learning algorithms, which allow it to accurately detect and extract number plates from images.
+  This model is built using computer vision technology i.e easyocr, openCV,yolov5, deep learning API i.e keras and user-interface using flask, which allow it to accurately detect and extract number plates from images.

 Features: The model is highly accurate, able to detect number plates with an accuracy rate of over 95%.
 Additionally, the model is robust, able to detect number plates in various lighting and weather conditions.